 The Centre is focused on generating impactful science and technologies that transform industry and provide economic and social solutions.

-It is not enough for the Centre to do fantastic, internationally impactful science if it fails to translate research into tangible benefits to end users.
-Our role is not to compete with existing businesses in the Australian marketplace, but to identify companies we can partner with to build and deliver technological solutions that will serve across a range of industries.
+It is not enough for the Centre to undertake highly innovative internationally impactful science if it fails to translate research into tangible benefits for end users.
+The Centre however does not aim to compete with existing businesses, but rather to identify companies we can partner with to build and deliver technological solutions that will serve a range of industries.

 How we engage

 Robotic vision has the potential to impact all industries.
-As a result, the Centre’s End User Engagement Strategy must incorporate a diversity of approaches.
+As a result, the Centre’s End User Engagement Strategy must incorporate a variety of approaches.
+Including:

-- local demonstrations where existing and potential end users can see our technologies in operation;
+- demonstrations where existing and potential end users can see our technologies in operation;

-- sector-specific industry workshops, engaging directly with businesses to understand what challenges they are facing and which of these challenges can be addressed through robotic vision solutions;
+- sector-specific industry workshops, engaging directly with businesses to understand what challenges they are facing and how these challenges can be addressed through robotic vision solutions;

 - traditional media engagement, social media and public events;

-- bringing high profile international conferences to Australia;
+- attracting high profile international conferences to Australia;

 - VIP tours (the Centre regularly invites high-profile visitors to our various nodes to showcase our evolving work); and